Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 What is the cost of the Magoosh GMAT prep packages?

-Magoosh’s prep options range in price from around $220 on the cheap end to close to $800 on the expensive side.
+Magoosh’s prep options range in price from around $220 on the cheap end to close to $600 on the expensive side.
 The varying packages are priced based on difference in scope and content access, as well as live classes.

 Are there any live classes with Magoosh GMAT prep?

 Does Magoosh have a score increase guarantee?

 Yes.
 Magoosh offers a +50-point score increase guarantee, or your money back.